 The Murray Crayfish are the second largest freshwater crayfish in the world and can be found in and around the Rutherglen/Wahgunyah stretch of the Murray River.
 They are considered a delicacy and as such have been subject to severe over-fishing over time.
 A welcomed catch for the winter angler, but do be aware of bag limits and other regulations.

 Other fish may be caught in and around the region but are undoubtedly less common.
-These include Silver Perch, Brown Trout, Rainbow Trout and the very rare Trout Cod.
+These include Silver Perch, Brown Trout, Rainbow Trout and the very rare and endangered Trout Cod.